qʷəlút Healing Center

-Stillaguamish Tribe Behavioral Health Program counseling staff are aware the results from an assessment can stay with you for your lifetime.
+The qʷəlút Healing Center's Behavioral Health Programs (BHP) counseling staff are aware the results from an assessment can stay with you for your lifetime.
 We take this seriously and want to provide quality care, respect and treatment during your appointment.
 Based on the information gathered at the time of the assessment interview, along with the supporting/necessary documents and urinalysis results, we will develop a diagnoses based on the ASAM PPC and DSM-5 Statistical manual.

 Getting an Assessment

-- Assessments can be scheduled 5 days-a-week (Monday - Friday with the exception of federal holidays when Stillaguamish Tribe Behavioral Health Programs is closed).
+- Assessments can be scheduled 5 days-a-week (Monday - Friday with the exception of federal holidays when Behavioral Health Programs is closed).

 - Assessments can take up to three hours.

 - You should be prepared to leave a urinalysis sample at the time of the scheduled assessment.

 - We discuss the purpose for the assessment (legal or otherwise).